arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 }
 ```

 Notice that it does not close with an assertion.
 That's disturbing!
-Worse, it is neither a `Fact`, returning `void`.
-It's a function returning a `Property`.
+Worse, neither is it a `Fact` returning `void`: it's a function returning a `Property`.
 It all looks weird and magical.<br/>
-In fact, that was just a bit of syntactic sugar.
-Let me write this property as a classical xUnit Fact:
+In fact, it's just a bit of syntactic sugar.
+Let me write this property as a classical xUnit `Fact`:

 ```csharp
 [Fact]